jcouto/cshl_spks/README.md

 In typical systems, the shank has just passive wires to the electrodes and the signals are amplified in the headstage, and then further digitized close to the computer.

-In the case of Neuropixels, the shank and the probe base make up the ASIC; the headstage transmits already digitized data to an acquisition module that syncronizes data from different streams and sends it to the computer.
+In the case of Neuropixels, the shank and the probe base make up the ASIC; the headstage transmits already digitized data to an acquisition module that synchronizes data from different streams and sends it to the computer.
 Digitization happens very close to the brain with Neuropixels - leaving less space for noise and interference.

 To learn more about how this works dig into the Neuropixels [MANUAL](https://www.neuropixels.org/_files/ugd/832f20_ba7f3e9e639b49809458cf64d76abdcc.pdf) and [Putzeys et al. 2019](https://ieeexplore.ieee.org/document/8846063/)